openedx/frontend-app-learner-portal-programs/README.md

 ```$ npm test```

-to use dummy branding data, add `useDummyData` to the `options` object of the `gatsby-source-wagtail` plugin
+to use mock branding data, add `useMockData` to the `options` object of the `gatsby-source-wagtail` plugin

 ```
 {
   resolve: 'gatsby-source-wagtail',
     options: {
-      useDummyData: true,
+      useMockData: true,
     }
 }
 ```